 - Match inventory storage level with actual demands, to reduce inventory and appropriately utilize storage space.
 The technology based on machine learning was studied and developed, to forecast appropriate inventory levels for future demands.

 - Centralize inventory management through central database, to handle unused or lightly-used and reusable items.
 These items are returned to the central warehouse.
 This reduces new orders as well as procurement process and time, which hence results in lower expenses and production cost.

 - Evaluate, test and write off inventory which are degraded, obsolete or inconsistent with current operations.
 The process is to increase storage efficiency and reduces storage cost.
-(Evaluation data and amortization expenses are shown in the Supply Chain Performance Data.)

 Green Logistics Management